hans/hans.github.com/_posts/2016-08-16-solving-language.md

 Special thanks to Gabor Angeli, Sam Bowman, and the OpenAI team for reviewing early drafts of this post.
 </small>

+#### Addenda

+Many of my trusted colleagues who reviewed this post made extremely interesting relevant points which are worth mentioning.
+I've included them in a separate section in order to prevent the main post from getting too long.

+1. I claimed in this post that work in natural language understanding often seems too disconnected from the real downstream utilitarian goal---in the case of our field, to actually **use language** in order to cooperate with human beings.
+[Roger][TODO] and [Sam][TODO] pointed out that many people in the field do feel this to be true: after many decades of divergence between linguistics and computational linguistics/NLP, people are starting to search for a unification of the two paths.
+What we really need now are creative researchers who can design new tasks closer to this downstream goal, and a community which can be receptive of this sort of work.
+2. [Andrej][TODO] pointed out that a similar "soul searching" process is underway in the computer vision community, which has likewise been swept by the force of large-scale machine learning.
+The field circa 2012 was focused on intermediate API-like tasks such as object detection, pose extraction, attribute classification, and so on.
+End-to-end vision systems have caused this structure to disintegrate, and researchers are likewise asking what should be done next.

 [1]: TODO
 [2]: http://www.nytimes.com/2015/08/04/science/for-sympathetic-ear-more-chinese-turn-to-smartphone-program.html